Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Challenge #8.
 Social sales

-However, if B2B social selling is absent in your strategy, how do you start exploiting it for better results?
+However, if B2B social selling is absent in your strategy, how can you start exploiting it for better results?

 Possible solutions

-- Provide value on social media: social selling goes beyond just selling.
-Except you want to irritate your audience.
-Whether on your social media page or in groups, you need to provide information that leads will find helpful.
+• Provide value on social media: Social selling goes beyond just selling.
+Whether on your social media page or in groups, you need to provide information that leads will find helpful and valuable—while avoiding irritating your audience.

-- Create a formula for publishing content: creating a single type of content is boring.
+• Create a formula for publishing content: Creating a single type of content is boring.
 That’s why you need a formula for creating different types of posts.
-For instance, an approach is to post 60% educational content, 20% curated content, and 20% promotional content.
+For instance, one approach is to post 60% educational content, 20% curated content, and 20% promotional content.
 You can use any approach that suits your needs.

-- Join social media groups: on social media groups, especially LinkedIn, you have the opportunity to connect with potential customers.
-However, you have to join groups that your prospects are likely to join.
-Then, you need to publish educational posts and comments in those groups.
+• Join social media groups: On social media, especially LinkedIn, you have the opportunity to join groups that make it easy for you to connect with potential customers.
+However, you have to join the types of groups that your prospects are likely to join.
+Then, publish educational posts and comments in those groups.

-- Use social media scheduling tools: without consistency, it’s difficult to gain traction on social media.
-A social media scheduling tool helps you schedule posts days or weeks ahead.
-So, you don’t need to be on social media all the time.
+• Use social media scheduling tools: Without consistency, it’s difficult to gain traction on social media.
+A social media scheduling tool will help you schedule posts days or weeks ahead, so you don’t need to be on social media all the time.
 Apart from that, it allows you to interact with your audience and track your performance through analytics.

-- Use social listening to track important terms: every day, your prospects publish posts related to your brand, industry, or competitors.
-By using social listening tools, you can track important terms and understand their pain points.
+• Use social listening to track important terms: Every day, your prospects publish posts related to your brand, industry, or competitors.
+By using social listening tools, you can track important keywords and learn more about their pain points.

 Challenge #9.
 Delayed decision making

 Another reason is a low conviction about the product.
-If they’ve heard your sales pitch and still feel unconvinced, they’ll delay.
-They may wait till a time when your product has improved or buy from a competitor.
+If they’ve heard your sales pitch and still feel unconvinced, they’ll delay making a purchase decision.
+They may wait until a time when your product has improved or move on to buying from a competitor.

 Possible solutions

-- Offer to provide more information: in some situations, prospects may have an insufficient amount of information to make their decision.
-This can be a small amount of information about features, benefits, pricing, use cases, and more.
+• Offer to provide more information: In some situations, prospects have an insufficient amount of information to make their decision.
+For example, they may need more information about features, benefits, pricing, use cases, and more.
 When a B2B prospect is delaying their decision, you can offer to provide more information on aspects of your tool.

 Challenge #10.
 Customer retention

 This is an important way to retain and turn them into loyal customers.
-However, this is easier said than done.
-Considering the amount of work to convert a prospect, you can find it tiring to reach out after conversion.
+However, it’s easier said than done.
+Considering the amount of work to convert a prospect, you may find it tiring to reach out after conversion, but retaining that customer for the long-term significantly increases your ROI.

 Possible solutions